 When you’re hitting the road for that lap of a lifetime it’s not difficult to fill your 4X4 to the gills.
 Storage drawers up the back are fantastic to organise your storage.
 But to add more you’re going to need to add a roof rack, it’s as simple as that.
 We’ve been running the Rhino-Rack gear for a few years now and love loading it up with other 4X4 accessories like awnings and light bars, but also find it great to stash larger kit like spare tyres, swags, and recovery kit.

 It’s been said for yonks that any 4X4 worth its salt needs a dual battery system, but that idea has been turned on its head recently.
 What you really need, is power.
 If you’re running a fridge, on board air, camp lighting, or even just need to keep your sat phone charged up in the outback a reliable source of 12V power is a non-negotiable.
 Dual battery systems are still great for this.
 But don’t be afraid to think outside the box, or in it as in this case.
 Gear like the Redarc GoBlock allow you to get all the benefits of a dual battery system, in an easy to carry versatile platform.

 7. Driving Lights

-What’s under your 4X4 and how it’s performing is integral to know if you want your rig in tip-top condition.
-Just because its out of sight, definitely doesn’t mean it should be out of mind.
+What’s under your 4X4 and how it’s performing is integral to knowing if you want your rig in tip-top condition.
+Just because it’s out of sight, definitely doesn’t mean it should be out of mind.
 In terms of your 4X4’s performance, nothing is more important than a well sorted and reliable suspension setup.
 There’s a dizzying array of aftermarket stuff available, all with their own pros and cons.
-If you want a reliable tourer, this corner definitely has to be your fist port of call when it comes to accessorising your rig.
-Whilst you might be able to skimp in other area, when it comes to suspension it is definitely a case of getting what you pay for.
+If you want a reliable tourer, this corner definitely has to be your first port of call when it comes to accessorising your rig.
+Whilst you might be able to skimp in other areas, when it comes to suspension it is definitely a case of getting what you pay for.